tudorgalt/babelfish-phase-1/README.md

 * vault/
   - FeesVault

-## **4. yarn commands**
+## **4. yarn scripts**
-There are some commands which improve work with the code.
-All of them can be found in _pachage.json_ file.
-To execute command it enough to write _yarn command_, eg _'yarn migrate'_.
+Some scripts were defined in _pachage.json_ file.
+To execute the script run the following command: _yarn command_, for example _'yarn migrate'_.
+Here is the list of available scripts:
 -    "migrate" - run migrations development network
 -    "migrate:ropsten" - run migrations ropsten network
 -    "migrate:kovan" - run migrations kowan network